Alex Verdugo Player Props: Red Sox vs. Rockies

 Alex Verdugo At The Plate

-- Verdugo leads Boston with a slugging percentage of .438, fueled by 26 extra-base hits.
+- Verdugo leads Boston in slugging percentage (.435) thanks to 26 extra-base hits.

-- Among qualified hitters in MLB, his batting average ranks 27th, his on-base percentage ranks 25th, and he is 72nd in the league in slugging.
+- Among the qualified batters in baseball, he ranks 28th in batting average, 26th in on-base percentage, and 79th in slugging.

-- Verdugo is batting .250 during his last games and is riding a four-game hitting streak.
+- Verdugo enters this game on a five-game hitting streak.
+In his last outings, he's hitting .273.

-- Verdugo has reached base via a hit in 44 games this year (of 62 played), and had multiple hits in 21 of those games.
+- Verdugo has picked up a hit in 45 of 63 games this season, with multiple hits 21 times.

-- Verdugo has picked up an RBI in 29.0% of his games this season, with two or more RBI in 8.1% of his games.
-He has also produced three or more runs in one contest.
+- In 18 games this year (28.6%), Verdugo has picked up an RBI, and in five of those games (7.9%) he had two or more.
+He has also driven home three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.